resibots/blackdrops/docs/dart_tutorial.md

 - Number of dimensions of the state space: 4-D
 - Number of dimensions of the transformed state space (to the GPs and the policy): 6-D (2 angular velocities + 2 sines + 2 cosines of angular positions)
 - Number of dimensions of the action space: 2-D
-- Sampling/control rate: we take the sampling/control rate of the original scenario (i.e., 10Hz)
+- Sampling/control rate: we take the sampling/control rate of the original scenario (i.e., 100Hz)
-- Duration of each episode/trial: 3 secs
+- Duration of each episode/trial: 0.5 secs (as in the original OpenAI Gym scenario)
-- Bounds of the action space: this should be [-10., 10.]
+- Bounds of the action space: this should be [-50., 50.]
-- Normalization factors for the neural network policy: [10., 10., 1., 1., 1., 1.]
+- Normalization factors for the neural network policy: [30., 70., 1., 1., 1., 1.]

 #### Loading URDF/SKEL files